jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 # Miscellaneous

-In the above sections a number of short statements were made that either warrant some further elaboration, or are statements I want to refer to as a link when communicating with people on LinkedIn.
+In the above sections a number of short statements were made that either warrant some further elaboration, or are statements I can use as canned responses when communicating with people on LinkedIn.
 If you've already thoroughly read the rest of this page there is no need to read the below points, unless you're curious.

 ## No agency recruiters